The Leading Cause of Death Worldwide

 Cardiovascular disease (CVD) is the leading cause of death globally, accounting for 25% of deaths in the U.S. and 31% of deaths worldwide.
-Nearly 18 million people die each year from CVD-related events including heart attack and stroke.
+Nearly 18 million people die each year from cardiovascular disease (CVD)-related events including heart attack and stroke.

-Despite current standard of care treatment, residual risk of heart attack, stroke and death remains high in patients with CVD.
-Developing new treatments to reduce the residual cardiovascular risk is a challenge due to the heterogeneity of the patient population and the resulting variation in response to treatment.
+Despite current standard of care treatments, residual risk of heart attack, stroke and death remains high in patients with CVD.
+Developing new treatments is a challenge due to the heterogeneity of the patient population and the resulting variation in response to treatment.

-Scientific advances in precision medicine now allow for a patient’s genetic profile to be considered during the development of new treatments in order to address the complexity of CVD and the heterogeneity of this patient population.
-This targeted approach identifies individual patients based on a specific genetic subtype, who may benefit from a particular treatment.
+Scientific advances in precision medicine now allow for a patient’s genetic profile to be considered during the development of new treatments.
+This targeted approach identifies individual patients who may benefit from a particular treatment, based on a specific genetic subtype,

-DalCor is developing dalcetrapib, a CETP inhibitor, as a precision medicine to reduce cardiovascular risk above and beyond the current standard of care in patients who carry the ADCY9 rs1967309 AA specific genotype.
+DalCor is developing dalcetrapib, the first precision medicine to reduce cardiovascular risk above and beyond the current standard of care in patients who carry the ADCY9 rs1967309 AA genotype.